tech-will/IR-Switch/README.md

 # IR-Switch
 A homebrew app for the switch that allows you to view the Switch's IR camera on the right joy-con that is steamed to the switch's screen.
-Made on devkitpro 3.03.

 # Features: